nogard0/fixarr/README.md

 {
-	"hosts": [ "RADARR", "rad2" ], //hosts to be used by name as entered in hosts array "enabled": true, //enabled or not, default true "zeroStartTimeout": 15, //maximum minutes for a download to get at least 1 byte before considered as stalled; 0 - disabled "stalledTimeout": 7200 //maximum minutes for a download to finish before considered as stalled; 0 - disabled }
+	"hosts": [ "RADARR", "rad2" ], //hosts to be used by name as entered in hosts array "enabled": true, //enabled or not, default true "StartTimeout": 15, //maximum minutes for a download to get at least 1 byte before considered as stalled; 0 - disabled "FinishTimeout": 7200 //maximum minutes for a download to finish before considered as stalled; 0 - disabled }
 ```
 ## Switches